claudiospizzi/SecurityFever/README.md

   multiple testing with wrong credentials can lock out the used account depending on your security settings.

+* **Get-VaultCredential**
+  With this cmdlet, the entires form the Windows Credential Manager can be retrieved.
+The entries contain a PSCredential object and all additional informations like target name, type and persistence.

+* **Get-VaultCredentialValue**
+  This cmdlet works similar as the Get-VaultCredential, but returns only native PSCredential objects without additional informations.
+This is useful if a simple PSCredential object is required for the caller.

+* **Get-SecurityActivity**
+  Get security and life-cycle related events on the target computer like start up / shutdown, user log on / log off, workstation locked /unlocked, session reconnected / disconnected and screen saver invoke / dismiss.

+* **Get-SecurityAuditPolicy**
+  List the current local security audit policy settings.
+It will execute the auditpol.exe command and parse the result into objects.

+* **Get-SecurityAuditPolicySetting**
+  Return the value of one security audit policy setting.
+It will use the Get-SecurityAuditPolicy cmdlet and just filter and expand the result.

 ## Versions

 ### Unreleased

+* Add cmdlets for the Windows Credential Manager Vault
 * Test-Credential: Add verbose output

 ### 1.0.2